 If a tendon is partially cut, the finger may still bend a little.
 This usually painful and difficult.

 The finger nerves are close to the tendons, and a deep cut may injure them as well.
-This will cause numbness on one or both sides of affected finger.
+This will cause numbness on one or both sides of the affected finger.

 Sometimes, the flexor tendon may tear or pull away from the bone.
 In sports, a player may grab another’s jersey, the finger may get caught in the fabric causing the flexor tendon to tear.
 This injury is called a “jersey finger”.
 People with advanced rheumatoid arthritis may experience a spontaneous flexor tendon rupture.